UncleSocks/Buck/README.md

 ### File Hashes

-A progress bar will be shown, displaying the number of processed files and the current directory:
+A progress bar will be shown, displaying the number of processed files and the current directory.
+To make the search more efficient, it is recommended to specify a directory and/or file extensions.

 ![image](https://github.com/user-attachments/assets/74f7dde2-ef82-432d-8164-aff58ef0cca1)